DraTeots/edpm/README.md

 edpm config global     # Show global configs edpm config root       # Show configs for packet root

-edpm config global cxx_standard=14  # Set globally to use C++14 for all new packages
+edpm config global cxx_standard=14  # EnvSet globally to use C++14 for all new packages
                                     # (if that is not overwritten by the package config)

-edpm config acts cxx_standard=17    # Set cxx standard for root (overwrites global level)
+edpm config acts cxx_standard=17    # EnvSet cxx standard for root (overwrites global level)
 ```

 Config allows